Crataegus monogyna: Gardening and agriculture

 Common hawthorn is extensively planted as a hedge plant, especially for agricultural use.
 Its spines and close branching habit render it effectively livestock- and human-proof, with some basic maintenance.
-The traditional practice of hedge laying is most commonly practised with this species.
-It is a good fire wood, which burns with a good heat and little smoke.
+The traditional practice of hedgelaying is most commonly practised with this species.
+It is a good firewood, which burns with a good heat and little smoke.

 Numerous hybrids exist, some of which are used as garden shrubs.
 The most widely used hybrid is C. × media (C. monogyna × C. laevigata), of which several cultivars are known, including the very popular 'Paul's Scarlet' with dark pink double flowers.
 Other garden shrubs that have sometimes been suggested as possible hybrids involving the common hawthorn, include the various-leaved hawthorn of the Caucasus, which is only very occasionally found in parks and gardens.

-Culture
+In culture

 In pre-modern Europe, hawthorn was used as a symbol of hope, and also as a charm against witchcraft and vampires.
 Hawthorn was believed by some to have the ability to inhibit intruding supernatural forces, and was also thought to be sacred in nature due to an association between the hawthorn bush and the crown of thorns that, according to the New Testament, was placed on Jesus.

 As protection against witchcraft, hawthorn was sometimes placed in the cradles of infants, or around houses and doorways.
 The Greeks reportedly placed pieces of hawthorn in casement windows to prevent witches from entering houses, while Bohemians placed hawthorn on the thresholds of cow houses for the same purpose.
 Hawthorn was sometimes placed on the coffin of a deceased person, on top of the person's corpse, or in the corpse's sock.
 In Bosnia, women would sometimes place a piece of hawthorn behind the headcloth of a recently deceased person, and then throw away the remaining twig on their way home.
 If the deceased person was a vampire, it would focus its attention on the hawthorn instead of following the woman home.
 Among the South Slavs, stakes made of hawthorn or blackthorn wood were considered effective in impaling vampires.